karo-n/f-4e-manual/src/cockpit/wso/right_console/aft_section.md

 ### Warning Light Test Switch

-The Warning Light Test Switch (<num>7</num>) if set to the TEST position, confirms function of the various emergency indicators in the cockpit.
+The Warning Light Test Switch (<num>7</num>), if set to the TEST position, confirms the operation of the various emergency indicators in the cockpit.

 ### Instrument Panel Knob